Joining and taking part

 When will you release a video from a previous project?

-We have a small team and an ever-growing membership.
+We’re a small team and hundreds of singers submit recordings for every project.
 We strive to release the highest quality videos which truly showcase the talent of our singers and artists, so we take every care during the production process – which can take time!
+Our projects take around 2-3 months to complete after we’ve received all your submissions.

-Why can I see duplicate faces in the virtual choir grids?
+Why can I see duplicate faces in your videos?

-Whilst we try to avoid duplicates where possible in the middle of our screens, we actively fill the ‘faded out’ areas around the edges of our shots with people who have already been featured in the middle somewhere, so that no-one ends up hanging off the edge of the screen!
-It’s a complicated process, and we get better at it with each edit.
+We particularly try to avoid duplicates in the middle of the grid, and we actively fill the ‘faded out’ areas around the edges with people who have already been featured in the middle somewhere, so that no-one ends up hanging off the edge of the screen!
+It’s a complicated process, and we get better at it with each project.

 Why can't I see myself in your latest video even though my name is in the credits?

-Although we try to ensure that every singer’s face is featured in our videos, thousands of people submit recordings for every project.
+Although we try to make sure every singer’s face is featured in our videos, we receive hundreds of submissions, and we don’t have the capacity to place everyone by hand.
 This makes it very tricky to make sure that everyone can see themselves.

-If you can’t spot your face in the video but you can see your name in the credits, please don’t worry – you’re still part of the track!
+If you can’t find your face in the video but your name is in the credits, then please rest assured that you’re definitely part of the track!

 How can I listen to/watch previous Stay At Home Choir projects?